kibook/s1kd-tools/s1kd-transform/README.md

 -i
 Includes an "identity" template in to each specified stylesheet.

+-o &lt;file&gt;
+Output to &lt;file&gt; instead of overwriting the original data module file.
+This option only makes sense when the input is a single data module.

 &lt;datamodules&gt;
 Any number of data modules to apply all specified stylesheets to.
 The original files are overwritten with the results of the transformations.